propes/git-config/readme.md

 ## .gitconfig file

-Provides common aliases and colour schemes for git.
+Sets up common aliases and colour schemes for git.

-Copy file to /home/<user>
+Copy .gitconfig to ~/